Rectangular diagrams of surfaces: distinguishing Legendrian knots: A test for equivalence of Legendrian links

 \subsection{An invariant of Legendrian links}

 \begin{conv} By a \emph{a link} in this paper, we mean a piecewise smooth link in $\mathbb S^3$ whose components are ordered.
-Thus, by saying that a link $L=\cup_iL_i$ is taken to $L'=\cup_iL_i'$ by a homeomorphism $\phi$, where~$L_i$ and $L_i'$ are connected components, $i=1,2,\ldots$, we mean that $\phi$ takes $L_i$ to $L_i'$ for all applicable~$i$.
+Thus, by saying that a link $L=\cup_iL_i$ is taken to $L'=\cup_iL_i'$ by a homeomorphism $\phi$, where~$L_i$ and $L_i'$ are connected components, $i=1,2,\ldots$, we mean that $\phi$ takes $L_i$ to $L_i'$ for each applicable~$i$.
 If the links $L$ and $L'$ are oriented (which will typically be the case), then by writing $\phi(L)=L'$ we assume that~$\phi$ preserves the orientation.

-The same refers to rectangular diagram of links: connected components are silently assumed to be ordered, and the components of the associated link are assumed to be ordered respectively. \end{conv}
+The same refers to rectangular diagrams of links: connected components are silently assumed to be ordered, and the components of the associated link are assumed to be ordered respectively. \end{conv}